 The Man Who Haunted Himself (1970) – Trailer, The Celluloid Highway

 But in another of my favourite of his roles, Freddie Jones also starred with another of those Wild Geese (1978) mercenaries.
-But it seems this 2 out of 3, with no mention of a Richard Burton film in his film credits.
-Starring with Roger Moore in another British film, The Man who Haunted Himself.
-This film adapted from the 1957 book The Strange Case of Mr Pelham.
+But it seems this was 2 out of 3 of these actors, as there is no mention of a Richard Burton film in his film credits.
+He starred with Roger Moore in another British film, The Man who Haunted Himself.
+This film was adapted from the 1957 book The Strange Case of Mr Pelham.

 The film tells of Moore as a man – with a moustache – who after a near fatal car accident believes a doppelganger is taking over his life.
 With his friends telling him of events that he has attended, and a woman claiming to be his mistress.
 But he doesn’t recall any of these and leading Pelham to doubt his sanity.
 Jones played Pelham’s psychiatrist with Freddie donning a pair of sunglasses and a great wee Scottish accent for his role as Dr Harris.